Helpful Linux Commands for USB Sticks and microSDs

 nvme0n1p3 259:3 0 337,3G 0 part

 To find easily find the name of your USB Stick or microSD Card simply run the command before and after plugging in the storage medium or compare the SIZE column with what you expect.
-For the purpose of this guide we will assume that our USB stick's main partition is devname-here1.
+For the purpose of this guide we will assume that our USB stick's main partition is devname-here1

 Mounting a partition

-To mount a storage medium partition we will need an empty directory - commonly the /mnt directory is used for this purpose, but you can of course create one on your Desktop or in your home directory if you prefer.
-After creating the directory use mount to mount the partition:
+directory is used for this purpose, but you can of course create one on your Desktop or in your home directory if you prefer.
+After creating the directory use mount

 sudo mkdir /mnt/USB-Stick # any name really, sudo needed for access to /mnt